Kwing95/bertram-coffee/README.txt

 3. We assume an employee never permanently leaves and thus will not have to pay an outstanding balance.
-If this assumption is false, an edge case could be added where a recently removed employee is asked to pay their remaining balance to the next payee, with that same amount being subtracted from the tab of the payee.
+If this assumption is false, an edge case could be added where a recently removed employee is asked to pay their remaining balance to the next payer, with that same amount being subtracted from the tab of the payer.

 4. We assume that tips are intended to be paid based on the pre-tax cost of the order, and that all employees are in agreement on what the tip amount should